Bushveld Igneous Complex: Economy

 The chrome deposits of the Bushveld forms the majority in terms of the proportion of all the known chrome reserves of the world.
 This area is very strategic as it is easy and cheap for mining; this is because their continuity in thick seams over scores of miles of strike and their persistence in depth, which has all been proved via deep drilling.
 Just like the chrome seams, Bushveld's titano-magnetite seams of the Main Zone illustrates similar continuity and persistence though, have not been extracted to date.
 Contained within the titano-magnetite ore is a persistent fractional percentage of vanadium.
 Reserves of the titanium and vanadium in these iron ores could potentially be very large.
 With that being said, it is evident that the ores existing in Bushveld occupy an important place in the world of mineral resources.

 Although other major platinum deposits have been found in places like the Sudbury Basin or Norilsk (Russia), the Bushveld Complex still remains as one of the prime sources of PGE ore.
 There have been many strikes for unfair pay and working conditions, illegal miners (so-called "zama-zamas"), gun-fire conflicts, political swindles and legal fights.
 The prime use of platinum is for auto-catalytic converters (in cars) and jewellery.
-That said, the value of platinum which used to be significant larger than that of gold for a long, however it has now plummeted below gold and has stayed below it since late 2014.
-This is in part due to fluctuations in production rates, global demand, strikes, ...